Suggest a Songfact / Artistfact

-This was written by Jimmie Davis who was the first to record it in 1940.
+This was written by Jimmie Davis and his guitar player Charles Mitchell, who first recorded it in 1940, a year after both the Pine Ridge Boys and the The Rice Brothers Gang introduced it (some historians claim Paul Rice actually wrote the tune and sold it to Davis).
 Davis was a prolific songwriter who became Governor of Louisiana a few years after.

 Bing Crosby was the first to have a hit with this song.
 His version went to #20 in the US in 1941.

 This was sung on the "It Was a GOOD Life" episode of The Twilight Zone by a neighbor of a supernatural little boy -- before the boy changes the neighbor into a jack-in-the-box and buries him in a cornfield.

 The acclaimed 2000 O Brother, Where Art Thou? soundtrack includes a version from bluegrass performer Norman Blake.